Jah9

-Janine Elizabeth Cunningham (born 23 May 1983), better known as Jah9, is a Jamaican singer and also a yoga teacher.
+Janine Elizabeth Cunningham (born 23 May 1983), better known as Jah9, is a Jamaican singer and yoga teacher.

 Biography

 Jah9 was born in Montego Bay in Saint James, Jamaica.
 Her father was a Baptist minister and her mother was a teacher and social worker.
-She spent much of her childhood in Falmouth, Trelawny.
-In 1991 the family moved to Kingston.
-After a period at the university she commenced realizing her musical passion.
+She spent much of her childhood in Falmouth,Trelawny.
+In 1991, the family moved to Kingston.
+After a period at university, she commenced singling professionally.

 Her music is often described as "jazz on dub", because her singing voice is influenced by Nina Simone and Billie Holiday, partly combined with the dancehall sound of Sizzla and the more potent dub rhythms similar to those of Augustus Pablo.
-In 2013 her first album New Name appeared.
-She has recorded three albums for VP Records including New Name (2013), 9 (2016) and Note to Self released in March 2020.
+She has recorded three albums for VP Records: New Name (2013), 9 (2016) and Note to Self (2020).